Saadullahkhan3/Product-Order-and-Database-Manager/README.md

 - json module --> Used for reading and writing our database and general info file as they are JSON file.
 - time module's strftime --> To get accurate date and time for writing in purchase slip

-## How it works?
-A explanation video will be embeled here